-Maximizing use of ICANN's print and advertising/PR materials: With input from the ICANN community and the Committee, ICANN should create an orientation guide for newcomers to ICANN.
-In addition, ICANN should create a quarterly electronic communication, tailored to an audience of ICANN newcomers that provides a synopsis or high level review of ICANN's pressing topics or developments.
-[Need some details and suggestions here]
+Maximizing use of ICANN's print and advertising/PR materials: With input from the GNSO community and the Committee, ICANN should create an orientation guide for newcomers to the GNSO.
+In addition, ICANN should create a quarterly electronic communication, tailored to an audience of GNSO newcomers that provides a synopsis or high-level review of the GNSO's pressing topics or developments.
+To increase participation from the GNSO community, ICANN should encourage community members to contribute content on key issues that could be included in regular publications or postings.